Kangonaut/aegis-athena/mission-docs/spacecraft.md

 ##### 2.3.3.4.6 Multi-Layer Insulation (MLI)

 The MLI wraps the spacecraft, acting as a protective layer against both solar radiation heat and the bitter cold of the shadows.
-This insulation empowers the S.P.A.C.E.C.R.A.F.T to maintain a steady internal temperature.
+This insulation empowers the S.P.A.C.E.C.R.A.F.T. to maintain a steady internal temperature.

 ##### 2.3.3.4.7 HTS Controller